Do you want to find curiosity and compassion for even the most hard-to-understand parts of you?

 Education & Experience

-B.S. in Design + Environmental Analysis from Cornell University
+B.S. in Design + Environmental Analysis, Cornell University

-Master of Social Work from Silberman School of Social Work at Hunter College
+Master of Social Work, Silberman School of Social Work at Hunter College

 IFS Training with Michelle Lepak, IFS Level 1 Certification in progress

-Training in SMART (Sensorimotor Arousal Regulation Therapy) and DDP (Dyadic Developmental Psychotherapy) for childhood trauma.
+Training in Sensorimotor Arousal Regulation Therapy (SMART) and Dyadic Developmental Psychotherapy (DDP) for childhood trauma